Implementing Zero-Trust Boundaries for SCADA Networks

 validate(instance=raw_payload, schema=EPA_TELEMETRY_SCHEMA)

-# Normalize to UTC ISO 8601 for EPA ingestion consistency
+# Normalize to an offset-aware UTC timestamp for ingestion consistency.

 raw_payload["timestamp"] = raw_payload["timestamp"].replace("Z", "+00:00")